Fjällräven Classic Germany is not a total wilderness hike like Classic Sweden. But that doesn’t mean there aren’t risks.

 Fjällräven Classic Germany is an outdoor event and participation is at own risk.

-The Fjällräven Classic organization does not compensate your costs in case of an accident, personal injury or other damage.
+The Fjällräven Classic organization does not compensate your costs in case of an accident, personal injury or other damage, for example helicopter transportation or medical care.
 You are responsible to have adequate insurance protection covering any accidents, personal injury or other damages.

 Aside from having other trekkers around to help, all our checkpoints are staffed by health professionals.
 If you have any medical issues during the trek, contact the checkpoint staff.
 They should be able to help with most health issues.